TeamMacLean/small_genomes_SNPs/Results/Work analysis.md

 Future perspectives
 ========
-- Try to reproduce the results
+- Try to reproduce the results?
 - Determine why the algorithm never gets to the correcttly ordered permutation
 - Use a more realistic model?
 - Maybe the whole genome?